-Generational differences are inevitable in the modern workplace.
-Currently we can see five different generations all collaborating together to reach the company's common goals.
+In the modern workplace environment, it is inevitable that there are generational differences.
+In 2022 we can see five different generations all collaborating together to reach the company's common goals.

 But how many employers have stepped back to evaluate the needs of each of these generations?
 Understanding your team and their generational differences can help to boost productivity, creativity, and overall team morale.
 This is possible since you are taking wider factors into consideration.
 Discover our guide to the five generations, their differences and how Argyll can support you through this journey.